CubeJerry/TEMPRO/README.md

 # TEMPRO
 Nanobody Melting Temperature Prediction using Protein Embeddings

-Protein language models in current literature are of growing interest in contexts of protein stability changes, protein sequencing/scaffold filling, and other biophysical property predictions.
-Recently, protein sequence's numerical representations or embeddings have been used for protein engineering, such as predicted solubility, thermophilicity, and other property prediction or classification tasks.
-We present a method estimating a nanobody’s melting temperature using their protein structure embeddings as predictive features of thermostability.
+We present a method for estimating a nanobody’s melting temperature with their protein structure embeddings as predictive features of thermostability using an input fasta file.

 **Files:**